torero619/MSBA502/README.md

 - [College Basketball](https://www.kaggle.com/datasets/adityak2003/college-basketball-players-20092021)

 ### Basic Deliverables
-1. Bin data (recommend use .cut() or For Loop or IF ELSE)
+1. Bin data
+2. Use one of the following: .cut() or For Loop or IF ELSE
-2. Provide Descriptive Statistics of subsetted groups against each other and interpretation
+3. Provide Descriptive Statistics of subsetted groups against each other and interpretation
-3. Nicely Formatted EDA with Markdown
+4. Nicely Formatted EDA with Markdown

 ### Stretch Goals
+- .cut()
+- For Loop
+- IF ELSE
 - Basic Plotting
 - Use regex to clean a column